pietile/pietile-native-kit/packages/page-slider/README.md

 `PageSlider` should occupy whole width of the screen.
 Each element inside will be wrapped with a view and you can safely use all available space in it. `PageSlider` is controlled so you should pass at least `selectedPage` and implement `onSelectedPageChange`.
-There is also optional `onCurrentPageChange` callback that fires currently active page (for example while the page is beign dragged).
+There is also optional `onCurrentPageChange` callback that fires currently active page (for example while the page is being dragged).
 By default `PageSlider` works in `page` mode.

 ## Example